-Despite the promising performance of currently available DNN methods, Antun et al.~\cite{instabilities} and Jalal et al.~\cite{jalal2021robust} demonstrated that, unlike their classical counterparts, DNN-based methods are unstable against the presence of variations in the acquisition process and the anatomical distribution.
-Examples of such variations include using different undersampling mask or acceleration factor during inference compared to those used during training, and the presence of small pathologies or different anatomies compared to the data used for training.
+While the currently available DNN methods show encouraging results, their stability has been called into question.
+As demonstrated by Antun et al. \cite{instabilities} and Jalal et al. \cite{jalal2021robust}, unlike classical methods, DNN-based approaches are susceptible to instability in the face of variations in the acquisition process and anatomical distribution.
+Such variations might arise from the use of different under-sampling masks or acceleration factors during inference compared to those utilized during training.
+Likewise, instability can be introduced by the presence of minor pathologies or differing anatomies compared to the data used for training.

-Preliminary works aimed to address the stability gap in DNN-based MRI reconstruction through data augmentation techniques.
-Specifically, Liu et al. improves overall reconstruction performance and robustness against sampling pattern discrepancies and images acquired at different contrast phases by augmenting the undersampled data with extensively varying undersampling patterns~\cite{santis}.
-More recently, Jalal et al.~\cite{jalal2021robust} combined DNN-based generative prior with classical CS-based reconstruction and posterior sampling to overcome the stability gap.
-However, this approach does not directly address the stability gap in DNN-based MRI reconstruction methods.
+Initial efforts to bridge the stability gap in DNN-based MRI reconstruction focused on data augmentation techniques.
+Specifically, Liu et al.~\cite{santis} enhanced the overall reconstruction performance and resilience against discrepancies in sampling patterns and images acquired at varying contrast phases.
+This was achieved by enriching the under-sampled data with a wide array of under-sampling patterns.
+More recently, Jalal et al.~\cite{jalal2021robust} employed a hybrid approach, combining DNN-based generative priors with classical CS-based reconstruction and posterior sampling, to address the stability gap.
+However, it's worth noting that this method doesn't directly tackle the inherent stability gap present in DNN-based MRI reconstruction techniques.